canonical/snapcraft/docs/python-apps.rst

    $ git clone https://github.com/degville/snap-yt-dlp.git

-After you've created the :file:`snapcraft.yaml` (which already exists in the above repository), you can build the snap by simply executing the *snapcraft* command in the project directory:
+After you have created the :file:`snapcraft.yaml` file (which already exists in the above repository), you can build the snap by simply executing the :command:`snapcraft` command in the project directory:

 .. code:: bash